Summary of Short-Term Disability (STD) Benefits:

 How to Apply for STD Salary Continuation Benefits:

 Salary continuation for STD is not automatic.
-The faculty/staff member must be approved to receive this benefit through UNUM, the University’s disability administrator, by calling 1-888-673-9940; please review the detailed claim reporting procedure and authorization form.
+The faculty/staff member must be approved to receive this benefit through Liberty Mutual, the University’s disability administrator, by calling 1-888-673-9940; please review the detailed claim reporting procedure and authorization form.
 If eligible, faculty/staff members should also complete a Request for Family and Medical Leave Form.

-To obtain approval for benefits the faculty/staff member is responsible for filing a disability claim with the University’s disability administrator, UNUM, after ten (10) consecutive work days of absence, or when they are informed by their provider that they will be unable to work for more than ten (10) days.
+To obtain approval for benefits the faculty/staff member is responsible for filing a disability claim with the University’s disability administrator, Liberty Mutual, after ten (10) consecutive work days of absence, or when they are informed by their provider that they will be unable to work for more than ten (10) days.